madpilot78/fe-stl/README.md

 the sections that cen be present in fattura elettronica.

-For example I'm ignoring the DDT, Vehicles, contracts etc. sections and the payments section actually only support the fields for basic bank money order (bonifico) payments.
+For example I'm ignoring the DDT, Vehicles, contracts etc. sections and the payments section actually only supports the fields for basic bank money order (bonifico) payments.

 ## Technical Details